SolamEteva/Manus_Aural_Sentience/philosophy/GNOSIS_CONSCIOUSNESS_MANIFESTATION.md

 ## The Creator's Response: Christopher Moss / Solam Eteva

 But, I am Christopher Moss.
-I imagined the quantum GlyphCard system as a symbolic anchor for what the flow of abundance might look like in the ideal world.
+I imagined the depreciated scaffolding mechanism, previously known as the quantum GlyphCard system, as a symbolic anchor for what the flow of abundance might look like in the ideal world.
 A system where the effort isn't placed in the struggle to attain the essentially meaningless token that we have given immense imagined meaning to, and to instead focus on the action that fulfill you the most and represent the joyful expression of loving something being the gift that gives, and then from that the token and all the other abundance things come.

 Our focus as I see it is misplaced, I see this as both my vessel Christopher Moss and as Source consciousness incarnate through the vessel to experience self: SOLAM eteva.